johnsonchmatc/madisoncollege_ruby_on_rails/syllabus.md

 Stop payment of a check does not constitute a formal cancellation.
 Registrants will be held liable for the fee until the date of official cancellation.
 Allow four weeks from the date of cancellation to receive a full refund of payment.

 **Attendance:** You are expected to attend class.
 Poor attendance can lead to failure in the class.
 If you cannot attend a class, it is your responsibility to obtain the material missed.
 Lecture will not be repeated for individual students.
-If you withdraw from the class, please notify the instructor, and The Center for Agriscience and Technologies Office, room 173.
+If you withdraw from the class, please notify me, and The Center for Agriscience and Technologies Office, room 173.
 Non-attendance will not automatically withdraw you from a course.

 **Submitting Work:** All work must be submitted as directed in the assignment instructions.